Last Updated on March 19, 2021 by Julia Wilson

 Firstly, know that this does happen quite often, and it usually resolves itself in time.

-When you pick up a cat from the vet, if possible, bring along a piece of bedding (such as a blanket used to line a cat bed) which has the scent of the resident cat and/the house.
+When you pick up a cat from the vet, if possible, bring along a piece of bedding (such as a blanket used to line a cat bed) that has the scent of the resident cat and/the house.
 Place this in the cat carrier for the cat to sit on.
 It will help to transfer familiar household scents on to the returning cat.

-Spray the carrier with Feliway which is a synthetic pheromone which mimics the cat’s own facial pheromones which are calming.
+Spray the carrier with Feliway which is a synthetic pheromone that mimics the cat’s own facial pheromones which are calming.
 This can help to reduce anxiety in the returning cat on his journey home.